AmmarAriffin/Website/content/posts/Engineering/2023-08-19-Making Job Instructions.markdown

 Lets look at [POV 2](#pov2), rather than a POV from the side like [POV 1](#pov1).
 A POV from the top would be pretty ideal since this is basically the assemblers POV the whole time.
 They are looking from top to bottom.
 You can clearly see the shape of the switch now at its proper position.
 This solves the problem in [POV 1](#pov1).
 However, there is another problem lurking which is the connection of the two brown cables to the switch is not visible.

-<div class='clear-right'></div>

-{{< myimage src="POV.jpg" scale="100" id="pov3"  caption='Another POV' >}}
+{{< myimage src="POV.jpg" scale="10" id="pov3"  caption="Another POV" >}}

-To fix the problem from [POV](#pov2) and [](#pov1), a more closer picture can be shown that shows the connections of the switch as shown in [](#pov3).
+To fix the problem from both POV, a more closer picture can be shown that shows the connections of the switch as shown [above](#pov3).
 The photo is taken in a way that an assembler can still have a POV similar to the picture but also close enough to show details in this step of the assembly procedure.

 ### 3. Summary Photo

-{{< myimage src="Quick_Batch_Making_Page.png" scale="100" id="SummaryPhoto"  caption='A summarized photo of sub-assembly' >}}
+{{< myimage src="Quick_Batch_Making_Page.png" scale="50" id="SummaryPhoto"  caption="A summarized photo of sub-assembly" >}}

 For complete assemblies such as the ones you have to make from start to finish product, making a sub-assembly in batches is more efficient in terms of assembly performance.
 When making batches, its important to not make miss any assembly steps in making the sub assembly, since this can potentially cause having to disassemble the whole batch again just to fit the missed step.
 This is a big time waster and reworking is always a time waster.
-With this in mind, after making a step-by-step assembly procedure of a certain sub-assembly, having a summary photo and a sub-assembly end result would be really good in preventing this problem as shown in [](#SummaryPhoto).
+With this in mind, after making a step-by-step assembly procedure of a certain sub-assembly, having a summary photo and a sub-assembly end result would be really good in preventing this problem as shown in [the summarized photo above](#SummaryPhoto).

-<div class='clear-right'></div>

-{{< myimage src="Separate_Prep_AND_FINAL.png" scale="100" id="batchMoffat"  caption='BatchMaking' >}}
+{{< myimage src="Separate_Prep_AND_FINAL.png" scale="50" id="batchMoffat"  caption="BatchMaking" >}}

-{{< myimage src="After_Prep_Drawing.png" scale="100" id="drawingMoffat"  caption='Snapshot Wiring Diagram for full assembled product' >}}
+{{< myimage src="After_Prep_Drawing.png" scale="70" id="drawingMoffat"  caption="Snapshot Wiring Diagram for full assembled product" >}}

-For much simpler batch making as in [](#batchMoffat), the simpler one page approach would actually be significantly more helpful than step-by-step procedures for each pictures.
+For much simpler batch making as in [batchmaking](#batchMoffat), the simpler one page approach would actually be significantly more helpful than step-by-step procedures for each pictures.
 This would prepare the assembler for each part of the component before reaching the final assembly to compile all components together into a single completed product.

-This way, its clearer to know the most efficient assembly style compared to just looking at a wiring diagram as in [](#drawingMoffat).
+This way, its clearer to know the most efficient assembly style compared to just looking at a [wiring diagram](#drawingMoffat).

 ## From the Sources